sphinx-doc/sphinx/doc/glossary.rst

       use the builder builders that e.g. check for broken links in the documentation, or build coverage information.

-      See :ref:`builders` for an overview over Sphinx's built-in builders.
+      See :doc:`/usage/builders/index` for an overview over Sphinx's built-in builders.

    configuration directory
       The directory containing :file:`conf.py`.
 By default, this is the same as